 There are special classes of timed-metric-spaces in which the time functions have explicit formulas.
-These include big bang spaces and future developed spaces.
-For big bangs, Sormani–Vega \cite{SV-BigBang} and Sakovich–Sormani \cite{SakSor-Notions} defined $BB$–$GH$ convergence, while for future developed spaces Sakovich–Sormani \cite{SakSor-Notions} introduced $FD$–$HH$ convergence, which agrees with the GH convergence for metric pairs defined by Che, Galaz-García, Guijarro, and Membrillo Solis \cite{CGGGMS}.
+These include big bang spaces and future-developed spaces.
+For big bangs, Sormani–Vega \cite{SV-BigBang} and Sakovich–Sormani \cite{SakSor-Notions} defined $BB$–$GH$ convergence, while for future-developed spaces Sakovich–Sormani \cite{SakSor-Notions} introduced $FD$–$HH$ convergence, which can be seen as a particular case of the GH convergence for metric pairs defined by Che, Galaz-García, Guijarro, and Membrillo Solis \cite{CGGGMS}.
 We now state some of the relationships between intrinsic timed–Hausdorff convergence and these other two notions of convergence.